 (c) A provider shall be paid the routine homemaker/personal care rate instead of the on-site/on-call rate when an individual receives supervision or supports during the night.
 In these instances, the provider shall document the date and begin and end times during which supervision or supports were provided to the individual.

-(7) Under the level one waiver, payment for homemaker/personal care, informal respite, institutional respite, and transportation, alone or in combination, shall not exceed five thousand dollars per waiver eligibility span.
+(10) Under the level one waiver, payment for community respite, homemaker/personal care, informal respite, residential respite, and transportation, alone or in combination, shall not exceed five thousand dollars per waiver eligibility span.

 R.C.
 119.032 review dates: 04/19/2017